Learn about SDK usage

 CaptureEvent method and its implementation

-SentryClient is responsible to queueing the event to be sent to Sentry.
+SentryClient is responsible for queueing the event to be sent to Sentry.
 It also abstracts away the internal transport.

 IHub on the other hand, holds a client and the current scope.
 In fact, it extends